ksu-cs-textbooks/cis400/content/3-web-development/01-core-web-technologies/03-html.md

 ```

 ## HTML Elements
-Rather than include an exhustive list of HTML elements, I will direct you to the list provided by [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+Rather than include an exhaustive list of HTML elements, I will direct you to the list provided by [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 However, it is useful to recognize that elements can serve different purposes:

 * Some organize the page into sections like the header and footer - MDN calls these the [Content Section elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element#Content_sectioning)